mdn/content/files/en-us/web/api/dedicatedworkerglobalscope/cancelanimationframe/index.md

 ### Exceptions

 - `NotSupportedError` {{domxref("DOMException")}}
-  - : Thrown if the method is not supported in current worker.
+  - : Thrown if the method is not supported in the current worker.

 ## Examples